postmanlabs/labs-docs/v6/postman/design_and_develop_apis/view_and_analyze_reports.md

 ### Understanding team-level metrics

 Visibility into some of your most important team-level metrics helps you and your teams monitor the API usage over time and make necessary changes depending on the usage of APIs and addition and deletion of the APIs.
-Using the organization-level metrics dashboard, you can track changes in the APIs, measure productivity, and take appropriate action.
+Using the organization-level metrics dashboard, you can track changes in the APIs and take appropriate action.

 It presents you the below metrics: